Newcastle Center Coordinator

-Loyola established a relationship with Newcastle University in the late 1990s.
-We have historically sent 15-30 students each September for the full academic year.
-More recently, we have opened a fall semester and a spring semester option to accommodate students whose major does not allow them to go abroad for a year.
-Newcastle University is a large research university (18,000+ students) located in northeast England in the city of Newcastle Upon Tyne.
+Loyola established a relationship with Newcastle University in the late 1990's.
+We have historically sent 15-20 students each September for the full academic year.
+There is also a fall semester and a spring semester option to accommodate students whose major does not allow them to go abroad for a year.
+Newcastle University is a large research university (20,000+ students) located in northeast England in the city of Newcastle Upon Tyne.

 Length of Stay

-This program has a fall semester and a spring semester.
-The fall program runs from late September through late January.
-Single semester students come home just before Christmas and take their finals on Loyola’s campus in early January or they take their finals at Newcastle before departing.
+This program has a full year, fall semester and a spring semester option.
+The fall program runs from late September through mid-December.
+Single semester students come home just before Christmas and take their finals before departing Newcastle.
 Full-year students return to Newcastle in early January and take their final exams on Newcastle’s campus.
-The spring program runs from late January through early June.
+The spring program runs from late January through mid-June.
 Students are not allowed to leave the spring program early to return home for summer internships and jobs.
-Instead, they should prepare to take all exams on-site in Newcastle in early June.
+Instead, they should prepare to take all exams on-site in Newcastle in mid-June.

 Insurance and Health